anna099/hegel/self-consciousness/3-stoicism-skepticism-unhappy.md

 singular existence, *whether on the throne or in fetters*'.
 The stoic *withdraws* from 'actual doing', from 'suffering', and from life itself, 'and *withdraws* into *the simple essentiality of thought*'.[^59]

+As has happened before in the *Phenomenology*, the language we use to describe our grasp on truth has overtaken us; the very words used in describing stoicism's *strength* give a voice to its *weaknesses*.
+To be specific, stoicism has prided itself on its *withdrawal* from life into the *immediacy* of self-consciousness's own concepts, but by doing this, it has '*let go of natural existence*' and cast itself into a state of purely internal reflection.[^60] The comparison with Descartes can thus continue in a critical direction: it seems that the stoic has ended up trapped as the famous 'ghost in the machine'.[^61] To be sure, the stoic is an adept thinker, but in stoicism, Hegel writes, 'thought only has *pure thoguhts* as its truth, a truth without any fulfillment in life'; as such, the 'freedom' that the stoic held onto so proudly is 'not living freedom itself but only the concept of freedom'.[^62] What good is freedom if it isn't exercised against the grip of life and its suffering?
+There is no real *content* to a stoic's thinking -- only concepts reflected in other concepts.
+Furthermore, this empty and formalistic thinking even falls into contradiction when it is asked for the criterion of truth:

+> To the question put to it, "*What* is good and true?", its answer was once
+> more that it was the abstract thinking *devoid of all content itself*, namely,
+> that the true and the good is supposed to consist in rationality.
+However,
+> this self-equality of thinking is only again the pure form in which nothing is
+> determinate.

+That is to say, there can be no real truth in thought that has no content.
+There is nothing against which the stoic's thinking can be tested; as such, all high-minded reference the stoic makes to 'truth', 'the good', and so on, eventually dissolves.

+> The general terms, "true" and "good", or "wisdom" and "virtue", with which
+> stoicism is stuck, are on the whole undeniably uplifting, but because they
+> cannot in fact end up in any kind of expansion of content, they quickly start
+> to become tiresome.[^63]